johnbillion / wp-compat

 WPCompat is a PHPStan extension which helps verify that your PHP code is compatible with a given version of WordPress.
 You can use it to help ensure that your plugin or theme remains compatible with its "Requires at least" version.

-version of any WordPress functions or class methods that are in use is lower than or equal to the minimum version of WordPress that your code supports.
+It works by checking that any WordPress functions, class methods, actions, or filters that are in use were introduced prior to the minimum version of WordPress that your code supports.
 For example, if your plugin or theme supports WordPress 6.0 or higher but the get_template_hierarchy()

 function is used unconditionally, the extension will trigger an error because that function was only introduced in WordPress 6.1.